 Crispy chicken coated in a spicy, sweet, smoky sauce packed with gochujang flavor!
-This easy Korean-inspired gochujang chicken is ready in 30-minutes with simple ingredients!
-Great as a main dish with rice and veggies.
+This easy Korean-inspired gochujang chicken recipe is ready in just 30 minutes in one pan with simple ingredients.
+A better-than-takeout main perfect for busy weeknights or meal preparation.

 Jump to:

-There is nothing like crispy fried chicken tossed in a delicious, sweet and spicy sauce.
-This Korean dish hits the spot like no other and I know many of you enjoy it too!
+Gochujang chicken features crispy fried chicken tossed in a delicious, sweet and spicy sauce.
+This Korean chicken hits the spot, and I know many of you enjoy it too!

 What is Gochujang?

-I also share different ways on how to use up this ingredient in other recipes (see the FAQ section below).
+I also share many ways on how to use gochujang - see the FAQ section below.

 Ingredients & Substitutes